 I decide I want to talk to the wise old man hidden behind the awful ground to the south.
 So, I traverse the ground that causes me damage carefully, and finally get to him, only for him to tell me:

 May the light be thy strength!

 From Tantegel Castle travel 70 leagues to the south and 40 to the east.

 I stay at the inn, then check out a few shops.
-Most of these places are shops, and aren’t necessarily very important clue wise.
-Except this guy, “Come buy my radishes!
+Most of these places are shops and aren’t necessarily very important clue-wise.
+Except for this guy, “Come buy my radishes!
 They are fresh and cheap.
 Buy thy radishes today!”
 Okay!
-But, unfortunately we can’t actually get a radish inventory item.
-We used to grow our own radishes back on the ranch where I grew up, and my father would have them everyday at lunch.
+But, unfortunately, we can’t actually get a radish inventory item.
+We used to grow our own radishes back on the ranch where I grew up, and my father would have them every day at lunch.
 Fresh radishes are an experience, trust me.

 The lady near the south is so helpful, “I know nothing.”
 Well then!
 Who do you think I am, Lieutenant Joe Kenda… Homicide Hunter.

 On the other side of town, they DO sell fairy water, but I do not partake.
 Fairy water is handy for keeping monsters away, but… so is my repel spell.

 The soldier in the northeast corner of town has a clue though!
 He tells us, “It is said that many have held Erdrick’s armor.
 The last to have it was a fellow named Wynn.”
 Alright, we’re one step closer.
 There’s a shop for magic keys beyond a door, just like in freakin’ Tantegel.
 But, I take him up on the offer and stock up on magic keys.
 Don’t forget they’re magic.